You know your healing journey will be full of ups and downs!

 He took a photo of Scott Hosek and shared it on social media, along with a positive recommendation of the restaurant's food and service.

-The post went viral and people in the community showed up to support the business.
+One photo changed everything, as the post went viral and people in the community showed up to support the business.

+Scott was surprised by the sudden demand.
 He was selling more hot dogs in a single day than in weeks prior!

 "One day you try to figure out what will I do, and suddenly to be resurrected, I would say one man saved the show," said Scott.